Gamal Abdel Nasser: Personal life

 Although he was a proponent of secular politics, Nasser was an observant Muslim who made the Hajj pilgrimage to Mecca in 1954 and 1965.
 He was known to be personally incorruptible, a characteristic which further enhanced his reputation among the citizens of Egypt and the Arab world.
-Nasser's personal hobbies included playing chess, watching American films, reading Arabic, English, and French magazines, and listening to classical music.
+Nasser's personal hobbies included playing chess, photography, watching American films, reading Arabic, English, and French magazines, and listening to classical music.

 Nasser was a chain smoker.
 He maintained 18-hour workdays and rarely took time off for vacations.
 The combination of smoking and working long hours contributed to his poor health.
 He was diagnosed with diabetes in the early 1960s and by the time of his death in 1970, he also had arteriosclerosis, heart disease, and high blood pressure.
 He suffered two major heart attacks (in 1966 and 1969), and was on bed rest for six weeks after the second episode.
 State media reported that Nasser's absence from the public view at that time was a result of influenza.